 When deciding on the perfect materials for your package, let your products and brand guide you.

 If your product is heavy or fragile, you will need a material that can withstand the sometimes rough journey to the customer’s door.
 In that case, standard corrugated cardboard is the versatile and sturdy option.
 Perhaps your products are more lightweight, like clothing or cosmetics.
 These products will travel safely in poly mailers or top-tuck boxes.
 But don’t let a product’s fragility or weight hold you back.
 Modern printing and innovative structural engineering can provide a unique unboxing experience, no matter what’s inside.
+For example, cosmetic packaging design usually requires specialized printing and bespoke materials to grab attention.

 A package from your company is the customer’s first physical introduction to your brand.
 Colors, messaging, and brand logos can change slightly depending on the printing surface.
 If brown kraft paper doesn’t express your brand’s values, a white rigid box could provide a clean canvas for your brand to come alive.
 Keep in mind that each material comes with unique costs and characteristics.